-There are a few major differences between a liquid nose job, or non-surgical rhinoplasty, and a surgical nose job.
+There are a few major differences between a non-surgical nose job, or non-surgical rhinoplasty, and a surgical nose job.
 Let’s start by explaining what happens during each procedure.

-Often, the surgeon will apply a topical anesthetic before a liquid nose job to numb the area and minimize any pain.
+Often, the surgeon will apply a topical anesthetic before a non-surgical nose job to numb the area and minimize any pain.
 You’ll most likely be fully awake during the treatment, though.

 During a traditional rhinoplasty, it’s common for a surgeon to administer general anesthesia.
 That means you’ll be completely unconscious during the procedure.
 General anesthesia makes it easier for the surgeon to perform the rhinoplasty and helps make the procedure safer and more comfortable for you.